dfitch96/Battleship/README.md

 ## Game Rules
 1. Players start by placing ships on a 10x10 grid.
 2. Ships can be placed horizontally or vertically.
 3. Players take turns selecting a coordinate to attack.
+If an attack successfully hits a ship, the player gets another turn.
+Otherwise, the turn passes to the opponent.
 4. The opponent’s board updates to reflect hits or misses.
 5. The game continues until one player has no remaining ships.